What is the difference between professional posts and general service posts?

 Due to the large amount of applications received (over 10,000 per year in Vienna alone) we are not in a position to review your generic application on an individual basis.
 You should apply directly for a specific vacancy which suits your qualifications and experience using the online recruitment procedure.
 A recruitment professional will review your application against the requirements of the post for which you applied

-Disabled candidates are welcome to apply for OSCE positions.
+Candidates with disabilities are welcome to apply for OSCE positions.
 To ensure that candidates would not be put at any risk should they be given a post, candidates are asked to declare in the application form any disabilities or health conditions that would affect their ability to carrying out the assignment, limit the ability to undertake field work if required, or pose a threat to the health of others.